+FM-CP may be distributed or centralized.
+It may be a function in a control plane node, control plane anchor or mobility controller.
 Security Management (SM) function: The security management function controls security mechanisms/protocols providing access control, integrity, authentication, authorization, confidentiality, etc. for the control plane and data plane.

-This function resides in all nodes such as control plane anchor, data plane anchor, and mobile node.
+This function resides in all nodes such as control plane anchor, data plane anchor, mobile node, and correspondent node.